indigoparadox/maug/README.md

 RetroFlat can be quite bulky for 16-bit DOS.
 Please try adding RETROFLAT\_DOS\_MEM\_LARGE=1 to your Makefile before Makefile.inc is included to enable a large code model.

+### Cache loading errors which retrogxc.h is never included

+For 16-bit builds, `GLOBAL\_DEFINES += -DRETROFLAT\_NO\_RETROGXC` must be specified in the Makefile explicitly, or the cache will be enabled in the DOS stubs.